The World Knows Us. Join Us, and Let Them Get to Know You too!

 Any ambitious CEPS students interested in starting hands-on research in their first semester to supplement the typical first-year curriculum.

-What are the reseach cohorts in the Innovation Scholars Program?
+What are the research cohorts in the Innovation Scholars Program?

-There are currently four research cohorts in the program, listed below.
+There are currently five research cohorts in the program, listed below.

 Research Cohorts